 What does a rattling converter mean?

-Does a bad converter affect fuel mileage?
+Does it affect fuel mileage?

 How long does testing take?